Cardiff City Stadium

 -Canton Rugby Football Club (Lawrenny Avenue, CF11 8BR) (Typically Home and Away Supporters)

 -The Lansdowne (71 Beda Road, CF5 1LX) (Home and Away Supporters)

 -The Owain Glyndwr (10 St John Street, CF10 1GL) (Typically Home and Away Supporters) (Located near to the Millennium Stadium)

 -The Pontcanna Inn (36 Cathedral Road, CF11 9LL) (Typically Home and Away Supporters)

 *Most pubs within close range of the Cardiff City Stadium are for home supporters only.

 The Cardiff City Stadium is a fine venue for the modern game.
 Part of a large sport and retail complex, it has good accessibility by car and even better accessibility for those coming by rail.

-Possessing a practical layout both inside and out, it’s not surprise that this is a football ground deemed good enough to regularly host International football.
+Possessing a practical layout both inside and out, it’s not a surprise that this is a football ground deemed good enough to regularly host International football.